Understanding The Metaverse

 Therefore, the Lordship of Christ over everything and specifically His headship over the church is the foundational principle from which we can begin to examine the concept of digital church.
 Christ has commanded for us not to neglect meeting together in Hebrews 10:24-25.
 Obviously, there was not even a remote concept of an online church in the ancient world, so this text is discussing a physical meeting.
 Additionally, Christians are called to greet one another with physical friendliness and warmth in pure brotherly love as evidenced by Paul’s command to “Greet one another with a holy kiss (2 Corinthians 13:12).”
 We do not kiss today as a close greeting, but the point is that it is going to be impossible to demonstrate familial affection to one another unless we are physically together.
 Believers would also not be able to come to the Lord’s table together as commanded in texts like 1 Corinthians 11:17-34.
 All of these texts clearly demonstrate Christ has directed His church with clear commands to gather physically with one another.
 You cannot disciple one another, share each other’s burdens, break bread together, and love on one another via an “online church.”
 The metaverse church dangerously leads people to escape the real world and the living fellowship of the local church commanded by God.

 The concept of meeting together online as a church stems from theologically inaccurate understandings as to the nature of the church and her mission.
-If humans are the authority for the church, then sure we would thus be free to do as we please.
+If humans were the authority for the church, then we would thus be free to do as we please.
 However, because we are servants of Christ who has perfect wisdom, then we must submit to Him who died for His bride because He is the authority, not us!
 He has commanded us to meet physically together to worship Him and encourage one another to grow in Him.
 Therefore, metaverse church is not a biblical concept, in fact, it is impossible to have a metaverse church.
 You may gather via this platform, but it is not church as defined by Christ.
 Undoubtedly, a sick individual who is physically unable to attend church may undertake means such as studying Scripture or watching a faithful pastor.
 Without a doubt, the Apostle Paul was prevented from attending the gathering of the saints while bound in chains during stints in prison for preaching the truth.
 Such situations are extenuating, but no biblical argument can be made for metaverse church or online church.
 We must gather together physically as commanded by our Lord for the glory of His name living with joy in obedience to His commands!

 2 Here is the link to Life.Chuch’s page describing how this works: